yeohkc1995/Ship-Detection-SAR-202306/README.md

 * When implementing the DSN on m2 mac, torch.device is set to MPS and num_workers set to 0.
 Change the values to suit individual needs.
 * Generate bounding box data and training data using Dataset Preparation.ipynb
 * Model 2 folder contains the trained joint neural net
-* SLC data stored in Classes.zip
+* SLC data stored in Classes.zip (unzip before use)
 * Make sure that the path to boundingbox.csv is mentioned under the read_text() function found in SLC_dataset.py

 Step 1: Generate 4D signal spe4D via fft based time-frequency analysis, output spe4_min_max values and img_mean std values